Adrian Garcia (politician): Sheriff of Harris County

-In the November 2008 election, Garcia received approximately sixty percent of the vote to be elected Sheriff of Harris County, becoming the county's first Latino sheriff.
+In the November 2008 election, Garcia received approximately sixty percent of the vote Sheriff of Harris County, becoming the county's first Latino sheriff.

 On January 1, 2009, Garcia assumed office of the Sheriff of third largest sheriff's county in the United States,.
 One of his main focuses was ending the housing of inmates outside of Harris County, specifically out of state.
 After returning all out of county and out of state inmates to Harris County, Garcia then reprogrammed the recouped revenues to pay for additional guards and expand the use of technology in the county, including apps to connect citizens to the police.

 Additional programs that Garcia implemented included Mentoring Moms, that provided parenting mentorship to female inmates who were pregnant or had just given birth.
 He also partnered with the district attorney's office on a pilot program to keep first-offence marijuana users out of prison.
 Garcia used these and other programs to reduce recidivism and prison overcrowding, using house-arrest as an alternative to incarceration.
 He also lobbied the legislature to reinstate mental health programs in the county, specifically geared towards crime prevention.
 Additionally, he worked with the FAA to introduce new helicopters to the county to protect Houston's waterways.

 In 2011, a 72-year-old inmate at the Harris County Jail died from complications of a heart attack after suffering physical trauma caused by correctional officers.
 In response to a public outcry over excessive force, Garcia fired two jailers and one deputy for failing to aid the inmate.
 He then won reelection in 2012.
 In 2013, Garcia instituted “an LGBTI policy to protect against discrimination, aid jailers in appropriately housing and classifying inmates by gender, and keep LGBTI inmates safe,” seen as one of the most effective in the US according to the Houston Press.